seanpatcleary/iFAMS/README.md

 -cs (charge states) This is required, and it is the charge states that you want to contribute to the the zero-charge spectrum.
 The input format is brackets with the charge states seperated by commas.
 So for example, with the "test" file, the command would be

--f (optional, flip the data) I've included this incase x and y are in oppisite columns.
+-f (optional, flip the data) I've included this incase x and y are in opposite columns.
 Just type -f yes if this is the case.  default is no

 "python iFAMS_zerocharge.py -i test.txt -cs [12,13,14,15]"